-The Local Authority and the School Governing Body is ultimately responsible for your child, but this responsibility is managed by the headteacher, supported by dedicated, committed and highly-trained staff each and every day.
+The class teacher is responsible for the progress and this is overseen by senior leaders and the SENCo where necessary.
 The school recognises that teachers and parents need to work together in order to ensure the best outcomes for children.